ee2k/no-trace-message/burn.md

 for custom token, prompt for token, each failed attempt will increase the wait time for the next attempt, 6 attempts in 1st hour, and then increase the timeframe to like 2 hours or somehow

-a more advanced paper burning effect using Canvas Clear DOM and js content after burn
+a more advanced paper burning effect using Canvas
-Redirect to a "Message Burned" page

 Error States:
 Message not found